25 Strategies for Getting Promoted (after You've Been Passed over)

 These connections should be relatively simple to make.

 Choose someone you email often and that you frequently work with.
-Invite them for a coffee or lunch and let them know you are "intentionally getting to know the people you work with."
+Invite that person out for a coffee or lunch and let them know you are "intentionally getting to know the people you work with."

 Most people will respect that.